machbase/machbase-neo/docs/tutorials/wave-chart.md

 ![img](chart01.jpg)

-It is also possible browsing data with "walk" command of shell like below.
+It is also possible browsing table data forward/backward with "walk" command like below.

 ```sh
 machbase-neo shell walk "select * from EXAMPLE order by time desc"